mann107/bibliotheca/README.md

 > Bibliotheca's website created by **Manraj Mann** who also dabbles in the main library

-> Bibliotheca's main library was created and founded by **Tegvir Singh** who devotes his time trying to help others
+> Bibliotheca's main library was created and founded by **Tegvir Singh** who devoted his time to trying to help others (he's alive)

 A University version of Bibliotheca could be made available shortly, it would be created by the same people (unless you would like to help...)